 Comparing proposals from different Qualified Intermediaries can feel like you’re not comparing apples to apples.
-One company might offer a low, all-inclusive price, while another presents an itemized list of charges.
-To make it more complex, one QI might have a low setup fee but keep all the interest earned on your funds, while another does the exact opposite.
+One company offers a low, all-inclusive price, while another presents an itemized list of charges.
+It gets more complex when one QI has a low setup fee but keeps all the interest earned on your funds—while another does the exact opposite.
 To make a smart financial decision, you need a clear framework.
-This article will provide just that, breaking down the different pricing models for 1031 qualified intermediary fees so you can confidently choose a partner that aligns with your financial goals and protects your investment.
+This guide breaks down the different pricing models for 1031 exchange fees so you can confidently choose a partner that protects your investment.

 Key Takeaways